-Task 1.2 - Synopsis of Past Studies and Information - the consultant team compiled a comprehensive digital library of subsidence studies and has provided herein key information from selected reports, including recently released reports specific to subsidence and growth fault concerns in Montgomery County.
+Task 1.2 - Synopsis of Past Studies and Information - the consultant team compiled a comprehensive digital library of subsidence studies and has provided herein key information from selected reports, including recently released reports specific to subsidence and growth fault concerns in Montgomery County (see References).
 Pertinent illustrations from previous reports have been incorporated into reporting for Phase 1, and some original maps and illustrations created from the acquired datasets, including illustrating through geologic maps and cross sections variations across LSGCD and the Houston area regarding depths, structure, sand thickness, aquifer productivity, clay layers, artesian pressures and other properties associated with compaction and subsidence.
-This task also included building and evaluating datasets and developing illustrations regarding sequential mapping in order to illustrate historical spatial and temporal distributions of groundwater pumping and artesian pressure changes in all layers of the Gulf Coast Aquifer system, and to correlate pumping and pressure changes to compaction in the various layers and cumulative subsidence.
+This task also included building and evaluating datasets and developing illustrations regarding sequential mapping in order to illustrate historical spatial and temporal distributions of groundwater pumping and artesian pressure changes in all layers of the Gulf Coast Aquifer System, and to correlate pumping and pressure changes to compaction in the various layers and cumulative subsidence.

 Task 1.3 - HAGM Modeling - this task included utilizing the current TWDB-accepted GAM known as the HAGM to assess the model predictions with respect to reported historical conditions and projected future conditions.
 Specifically, this task included estimating subsidence amounts and distributions in Montgomery County for time periods prior to the formation of LSGCD (and/or prior to land-surface elevation monitoring at PAM sites, etc.).
-Modeling efforts allowed for estimating total current compaction and corresponding subsidence in each layer of the Gulf Coast Aquifer system, and projecting future compaction in each layer and corresponding total subsidence based on various distributions of groundwater pumping.
+Modeling efforts allowed for estimating total current compaction and corresponding subsidence in each layer of the Gulf Coast Aquifer System, and projecting future compaction in each layer and corresponding total subsidence based on various distributions of groundwater pumping.

 Task 1.4 - Overview of Regulatory and Management Frameworks - this task included reviewing Chapter 36 of the Texas Water Code (TWC), the LSGCD's Management Plan, subsidence districts' regulatory plans, and historical and projected pumping schedules for Harris, Fort Bend and Galveston counties based on information presented by the subsidence districts.
-As groundwater owners in Harris County and Fort Bend County pump more water than owners in other counties and subsidence within and outside of those counties has already been attributed to pumping in those counties, it was important to develop future pumping distributions based on the regulatory plans and water demand projections.
+Historical reports by the USGS and TWDB show that groundwater owners in Harris and Fort Bend counties have in the past pumped more groundwater than other counties within GMA 14.
+Additionally, data show that large portions of artesian pressure declines and subsidence in counties neighboring Harris and Fort Bend counties were caused by pumping within the subsidence districts.
+Regulatory plans in subsidence districts have led to overall reductions in groundwater use and significant changes in the areal distributions of pumping.
+Predicting future pumping, artesian pressure changes, and land-surface subsidence depends on understanding the continued implementation of regulatory plans.